 Back in the day, residential-grade level 2 EV chargers were limited to 32 amps, but recent developments in the EV game has forced automakers to equip their models with stronger on-board chargers.
 Home EV charger manufacturers had to adjust to suit the more powerful requirements, such as what ChargePoint has done with their Home Flex.

-This is the company’s fastest, most technologically advanced home charger that works on any EV—past, present, and future.
-The Home Flex is packing some serious heat that allows it to work in all garages with very little tweaking of your home’s electrical system.
+It is the company’s fastest, most technologically advanced home charger that works on any EV—past, present, and future.
+The Home Flex is packing some heat that allows it to work in all garages with quite tweaking of your home’s electrical system.

 Up to 50-amp Charging

 ChargePoint focuses only on providing the best, quickest residential-grade EV charges to their customers as you’ll see with the Home Flex.
 Most Level 2 home chargers are limited to 32-amp charging which the most part, is sufficient, but if you’re looking to go the extra mile with quicker charging, the Home Flex’s 50-amp charging rate is what you’re looking for.

 According to ChargePoint, the Home Flex charges up to nine times faster than your regular wall outlet, providing your car with more than 35 miles of travel per hour of charging.
 The up-to-50-amp charging ability of the Home Flex can support any EV vehicle sold at any time in the past and present.

 Plus, with EV manufacturers hinting that their AC charging cap sets to 48 amps, the Home Flex will remain a relevant Level 2 home-use charger for the foreseeable future.